Damian Synadinos

 Trust, but Verify - explAIned

-Join me as I explore trust, examine risk, promote skepticism, offer practical ways to develop critical thinking, and show how all these ideas apply to AI and your context.
+Join me as I Explain Trust and Verification and show how these ideas apply to AI, your job, and your life.

 NOTE: If you and your audience is not interested in AI, all AI-related elements of this talk can be removed so that the focus is strictly/only on Trust, Risk, Skepticism, and Critical Thinking.